 The tethered fuel cap is behind the fuel door on the vehicle's passenger side.
-The fuel door is unlocked when the vehicle is unlocked.
-Locking the vehicle locks the fuel door.
 Turn the fuel cap counterclockwise to remove.
-While refueling, hang the tethered fuel cap from the disk on the end of the fuel cap to the mating feature on the fuel door hinge.
 Reinstall the cap by turning it clockwise until it clicks.

 Fuel can spray out on you if you open the fuel cap too quickly.
 If you spill fuel and then something ignites it, you could be badly burned.
 This spray can happen if the tank is nearly full, and is more likely in hot weather.
 Open the fuel cap slowly and wait for any hiss noise to stop.
 Then unscrew the cap all the way.